csarnevesht/android-tutorial/firebase-search/README.md

 **_HINT_**: in Android Studio, use Cmd-Shift-O (or go to "Navigate" -> "File") and type MainActivity.java or activity_main.xml (or any file name) to open a file.

-## Clone android-tutorial and open in Android Developer Studio.
+## Clone android-tutorials and open in Android Developer Studio.

-At this point, if you haven't done so already, you will need to clone the android-tutorial github repository and open the empty app in Android Developer Studio.
+At this point, if you haven't done so already, you will need to clone the android-tutorials github repository and open the empty app in Android Developer Studio.
 You will need to switch to different branches as we go further along in this tutorial.